 4. How and where is fear produced according to Ahmed?
 How can fear move between objects and signs and becomes conducive to labeling some bodies “fearsome” and not others?
 How does this relate to Stryker’s concept of monstrosity?

-Fear is based on stereotypes and current or even more important outdated narratives.
-The association of ‚negro‘ with animal, bad, mean, ugly is such a narrative from the past, and the little white boy projects this fearful description of black men on Fanon.
-Neither the black man is the reason for the fear of the little boy, nor did it came from the little boy himself, it’s the historical narrative which produced the fear.
-This kind of „histories that ‚stick‘“ (Ahmed: 67) are creating the fear and the fear in turn is creating the borders against the fearsome objects, which are just projections of the fear.
+Fear is based on stereotypes and current or even more important outdated narratives that Ahmed calls a history of associations.
+The association of ‚negro‘ with animal, bad, mean, ugly is such a narrative from the past, and the little white boy in the story told by Fanon (1967) projects this fearful description of black men on Fanon.
+Neither the black man is the reason or origin for the fear of the little boy, nor did it came from the little boy himself, it’s the historical narrative which produced the fear.
+This kind of „histories that ‚stick‘“ (Ahmed 2014, 67) are creating the fear and the fear in turn is creating the borders against the fearsome objects, which are just projections of the fear.
 So the fear moves from their basis to objects and signs, which are then perceived as fearsome.
 If the fearsome object then arrives, the fear has to go somewhere else and is searching for a new object of fear, because the fear is even stronger when there is no real object on which the fear can be projected.
 Drawing the connection to Stryker, the transgender body is, in a partly current narrative of the body being only female or male, the object of fear, because it isn’t following this narrative.
 The monster as a fearsome Being is projecting his fearsomeness to the non binary bodies,

 5. What are spatial dynamics of an affective politics of fear?
 Taking the example of women’s fear of violence, how is a sense of vulnerability established and how does fear change patterns of mobility?

-The current narratives what one should be afraid of are shaping the fear of the people and therefore also the objects to whom this fear is ascribed.
-This fear is restricting the body to the borders of the safe space and prevents the body from crossing this border into another space without anything that makes it safer.
+The current performance of narratives what one should be afraid of are shaping the fear of the people and therefore also the objects to whom this fear is ascribed.
+This fear is restricting the body to the borders of what is constructed as safe space (home, family, us) and prevents the body from crossing this border into another space without anything that makes it safer.
 Taking women’s fear of violence as example: „Elizabeth Stanko (1990) argues, women’s access to public space is restricted by the circulation of narratives of feminine vulnerability.“ (Ahmed: 69) Ahmed says that vulnerability is an effect that secures the femininity in a sense of domestication.
 Such feelings shape the social space and narratives.
-The patterns of mobility change insofar, that women for example are more careful than men when leaving the safe space alone or at night because of the fear which is based on the image of women’s vulnerability.
-The women’s place in public space is shrinking in favour for the bodies of men.
+The patterns of mobility change insofar, that women for example are more careful than men when leaving the ‘safe space’ alone or at night because of the fear which is based on the image of women’s vulnerability.
+The women’s place in public space [and women’s bodies]is shrinking in favour for the bodies of men.
 Such kind of shrinking and extending of bodies are the effects of an affective politics of fear.

 6. Ahmed speaks about fear as tool of governance in times of crisis.
 In what ways can Ahmed’s politics of fear illuminate our pandemic situation?